-- Develop, describe, and/or follow your program’s guidance and touch policy.
+- Describe and follow your program’s Guidance and Touch policy.

 - Use positive guidance strategies in your work with children.

-Two girls are fighting over a piece of purple construction paper in the creative area.
-They begin to yell and rip the paper out of each other’s hands.
-The provider, Janice, walks over and yells, “Stop.”
+Two girls are fighting over a magazine in the reading lounge.
+They begin to yell and rip the magazine out of one another’s hands.
+The school-age staff member, Janice, walks over and yells, “Stop.”
 She begins muttering, “I have had enough.
-You girls have been bothering each other all day.”
-She rips the paper out of the girls’ hands and throws it away.
-“If you’re going to be little brats, nobody gets the purple paper.”
+You girls have been bothering each other all afternoon.”
+She rips the magazine out of the girls’ hands and throws it away.
+“If you’re going to act like fools, nobody gets the magazine.”

 Janice clearly felt some stress in this situation.
 When the girls’ behavior challenged her, she began to yell and act aggressively.
 She let that stress get the best of her and she reacted in a way that was not appropriate.
 Janice made a poor decision, but you can learn from her experience.
 It’s not unusual to feel stress at work.
 Nearly everyone does at one time or another.
 What matters is how we handle our stress.
 How do you think Janice handled her stress?
 What do you think she should have done differently?
 Can you relate to the emotions that led to her actions?

 When Janice hears the girls arguing, she walks over.
-“It looks like there’s a problem here and it sounds like you might be angry.
+She calmly but firmly says, “It looks like there’s a problem here and you’re getting angry.
 What is the problem?”
 She listens to the girls explain.
 They each try to interrupt each other and continue fighting, but she makes sure all sides are heard.
 After they have explained the situation, Janice summarizes what she has heard.
-“It sounds like Simone wants to use the purple paper to make a card for her mom, and Destiny wants to make a picture.
+“It sounds like Simone wants to use the magazine to make a collage, and Destiny wants to read an article.
 Simone, what do you think would be fair?
 Destiny, what do you think would be fair?”
 The girls arrive at a compromise all can agree to.
 Janice stays close while they begin acting on the compromise.

 What was different this time?
 What specific strategies did Janice use to defuse the situation?
 She did a lot of things really well.
 First, she remembered her knowledge of child development.
-She knew that this behavior was typical of preschool-age and young school-age children.
+She knew that this behavior was typical of children this age.
 She remained calm and modeled problem-solving strategies.
 She reflected the children’s emotions and redirected them to a more positive activity.
 Finally, she followed through to make sure the children were successful.